nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->In the beginning there was nothing...then Chuck Norris Roundhouse kicked that nothing in the face and said 'Get a job'.
-That is the story of the universe.
+>When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.
 <!-- /joke -->

-*Last update: Sat, 22 May 2021 14:19:44 GMT*
+*Last update: Sat, 22 May 2021 15:24:57 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)